Life after the armed forces – what’s next for you?

 Why?

-Because the armed forces have no use for personnel who are not highly trained in a particular role.
+Because the armed forces have no use for personnel, who are not highly trained in a particular role.

-THAT is how specialised jobs can be.
+That is how specialized jobs can be.

 If something needs doing, there’s a person trained to do it.

-Carrying these skills over into civilian life is easier than you think.
+Carrying these skills over into civilian Life is easier than you think.

 Whatever you’re good at, a company somewhere will want you.